top of page

 Why NEAT Is Important for Weight Loss and Health

 This difference can play a major role in weight management, metabolism, and long-term health.
-Unlike workouts, NEAT doesn’t require extra time set aside—it fits seamlessly into your daily routine.
+Unlike structured workouts, NEAT doesn’t require extra time set aside—it fits seamlessly into your daily routine.

 How to Increase NEAT and Burn More Calories Daily

-• Taking the stairs instead of the elevator
+• Take the stairs instead of the elevator.
+This small change can add up over time.

 By making small changes consistently, you can increase your daily calorie burn without ever stepping foot in a gym.